 A study in the United Kingdom recorded the expressions used to greet customers as they entered a store, and then cross-checked with how much they spent in the store.
 The study showed that shoppers who were greeted with a welcome and a smile spent up to 67 percent more than shoppers who were not greeted this way.
 While it seems like a small detail, a friendly greeting obviously has important consequences.

 The need for positive language, tone, and visuals extends beyond in-store interactions.
 Maintaining a consistent voice and tone throughout your company communications is important to keep your brand strong, but to keep the experience of the customer solid.
 Make sure to use specific language and offerings within your internal communications to avoid conflicting information that could confuse potential customers.

 8. Give customers a reason to be loyal

 Many people believe that Apple has some of the most loyal fans out there.
-Customers go to great lengths to prove just how much they love the company, with bumper stickers, tattoos, and vehement arguments in favor of all the products.
+Customers go to great lengths to prove just how much they love the company, like spending hours camped in lines for product sales and having vehement arguments in favor of all the products.